-On 10 May, after nearly two months of lockdown, Prime Minister Boris Johnson announced the first tentative steps towards easing restrictions and restarting the economy.
-However, with many people continuing to work from home, many workers on furlough and the Bank of England’s warning of the sharpest recession on record, it’s clear the road ahead is likely to be bumpy for many businesses.
+With many people continuing to work from home, furlough and other government support measures extended and the Bank of England’s warning of the sharpest recession on record, it’s clear the road ahead is likely to continue to be bumpy for many businesses.

-Some businesses may need to be ready to take what in some cases will be major steps to survive, including, amongst other things, to consider the sale of non-core parts of their businesses, mergers and acquisitions.
+Some may soon be ready to take what in some cases will be major steps to survive, including, amongst other things, to consider the sale of non-core parts of their businesses, mergers and acquisitions.

 Sale of non-core or distressed business assets